ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 >
 > Edsger Dijkstra

-The history behind COBOL is extremely inspiring and exciting, however I have to side with Dijkstra.
-COBOL was *very* painful to use.
+The history behind COBOL is extremely inspiring and exciting, however COBOL was *very* painful to use.
 And I only learned the most shallow bit of COBOL - in order to read more like plain English, COBOL has **over 300 keywords**.
 I can only imagine what it feels like to maintain a 500k line COBOL codebase.

 I used the GNUCobol compiler for this example.
 You'll notice that everything is indented - COBOL, like several of the other languages I'm covering here, was originally used on a punchcard [as explained in this article from opensource.com](#ref_os_wac).
-Each puncard represented *a single line of code*, and the first six and final eight columns of each card were reserved for sequence numbers and identifiers
+Each puncard represented *a single line of code*, and the first six and final eight columns of each card were reserved for sequence numbers and identifiers, which you'll see here as an asterisk `*` for comments, and a dash `-` for line continuation.

 ```cobol
        ID DIVISION.